rh-telco-tigers/autoscaling-demos/README.md

 mark-vwwcf-worker-us-east-2c   1         1         1       1           26h
 ```

-In the above output you can see we have three machinesets.
+In the above output you can see we have three MachineSets.
 One per region.
-In this example, we will create two new machinesets, one in 2a, and one in 2b, and they will be configured to create a spot instance.
+In this example, we will create two new MachineSets, one in 2a, and one in 2b, and they will be configured to create a spot instance.
 We will also set them to have 0 machines to start.
-To begin we will get the yaml definition for each of these existing machinesets:
+To begin we will get the yaml definition for each of these existing MachineSets:

 ```shell
 $ oc get machineset/mark-vwwcf-worker-us-east-2a -n openshift-machine-api -o yaml > spot-worker-us-east2a.yaml